jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * …in parallel the participant did line breaks and letter spacing, I assume these are finishing touches and itself maybe a bit boring.
 > * Sending the finished design to the client seemed to be a positive thing.
 Maybe this is a kind of closure point—“I finished the design!”
 > * …however, waiting for the final acceptance is again negative, though usually only in the beginning (the participant projected this—the dotted line is assumed, since at the point of the research session, the design was just send a day ago or so.)
 >
-> I did such annotations for all the diagrams, to keep it brief, I don't include all of them here.
+> I wrote such annotations for all mood-graph-diagrams from the different participants in the reserach project.
 >

 ----------

 >
 > ![Annotated workflow diagram: CC-BY 4.0 ([https://creativecommons.org/licenses/by/4.0/deed.en](https://creativecommons.org/licenses/by/4.0/deed.en)) *Credit:* Yarl (Workflow) Papuass (documenting), Jan Dittrich (recording, adaption as SVG) *Based on:* Wikimedia Commons [WikidataCon_2017_Workshop_Workflows_03.jpg](https://commons.wikimedia.org/wiki/File:WikidataCon_2017_Workshop_Workflows_03.jpg) ](images/Wikidata_Workflow_1_annotated_noInterpretation.svg)
 >
 > This is a diagram of a user’s workflow when editing on the free database project [*Wikidata*](https://www.wikidata.org).
 Wikidata collects statements about things.
 These things are called “Items”.
 The [item for the Mona Lisa](https://www.wikidata.org/wiki/Q12418) could have the statements “instanceOf: Painting”, “Creator:Leonardo da Vinci”.
 “Painting” and “Leonardo da Vinci” would be items themselves, so all is linked!